fastforwardlabs/mdffreport12/src/02-background.md

 just normal samples.
 But do they really work?
 What could possibly go wrong?
 Here are some of the issues that need to be considered:

+_Contaminated normal examples_
-_Contaminated normal examples_: In large-scale applications that have huge volumes of data, it's possible that within the large unlabeled dataset that's considered the normal class a small percentage of the examples may actually be anomalous, or simply be poor training examples.
+In large-scale applications that have huge volumes of data, it's possible that within the large unlabeled dataset that's considered the normal class a small percentage of the examples may actually be anomalous, or simply be poor training examples.
 And while some models (like a one-class SVM or isolation forest) can account for this, there are others that may not be robust to detecting anomalies.

+_Computational complexity_
-_Computational complexity_: Anomaly detection scenarios can sometimes have low latency requirements&#151;i.e., it may be necessary to be able to speedily retrain existing models as new data becomes available, and perform inference.
+Anomaly detection scenarios can sometimes have low latency requirements; i.e., it may be necessary to be able to speedily retrain existing models as new data becomes available, and perform inference.
 This can be computationally expensive at scale, even for linear models for univariate data.
 Deep learning models also incur additional compute costs to estimate their large number of parameters.
 To address these issues, it is recommended to explore trade-offs that balance the frequency of retraining and overall accuracy.

+_Human supervision_
-_Human supervision_: One major challenge with unsupervised and semi-supervised approaches is that they can be noisy and may generate a large amount of false positives.
+One major challenge with unsupervised and semi-supervised approaches is that they can be noisy and may generate a large amount of false positives.
 In turn, false positives incur labor costs associated with human review.
 Given these costs, an important goal for anomaly detection systems is to incorporate the results of human review (as labels) to improve model quality.

+_Definition of anomaly_
-_Definition of anomaly_: In many data domains, the boundary between normal and anomalous behavior is not precisely defined and is continually evolving.
+In many data domains, the boundary between normal and anomalous behavior is not precisely defined and is continually evolving.
 Unlike in other task domains where dataset shift occurs sparingly, anomaly detection systems should anticipate and account for (frequent) changes in the distribution of the data.
 In many cases, this can be achieved by frequent retraining of the models.

+_Threshold selection_
-_Threshold selection_: The process of selecting a good threshold value can be challenging.
+The process of selecting a good threshold value can be challenging.
 In a semi-supervised setting (the approaches covered above), one has access to a pool of labeled data.
 Using these labels, and some domain expertise, it is possible to determine a suitable threshold.
 Specifically, one can explore the range of